encode/django-rest-framework/docs/api-guide/filtering.md

 We could achieve the same behavior by overriding `get_queryset()` on the views, but using a filter backend allows you to more easily add this restriction to multiple views, or to apply it across the entire API.

+## Customizing the interface

+Generic filters may also present an interface in the browsable API.
+To do so you should implement a `to_html()` method which returns a rendered HTML representation of the filter.
+This method should have the following signature:

+`to_html(self, request, queryset, view)`

 # Third party packages

 The following third party packages provide additional filter implementations.